-Patient care on the nursing units is guided and provided by the employees of Patient Care Services.
-They work together to provide high quality outcomes and customer service while managing costs.
-Additional information pertaining to the functions and activities of patient care services is listed below:
+Patient care in the nursing departments is guided and provided by the employees of Nursing Services.
+Together with our healthcare associates, nursing provides high quality outcomes and customer service while managing costs.
+Additional information pertaining to the functions and activities of nursing services is listed below: